Universal approximation theorems for continuous functions of c\`adl\`ag paths and L\'evy-type signature models: Introduction

 Methods based on the signature of a path represent a non-parametric way for extracting characteristic features from time series data which is essential in machine learning tasks.
 This explains why these techniques are more and more applied in econometrics and mathematical finance, see e.g.~\cite{BHLPW:20, KLP:20, ASS:20, LNP:20, NSWLB:20, BHRS:21, CGGOT:21, MH:21, AGTZ:22} and the references therein.
 Indeed, signature-based methods allow for data-driven modeling approaches, while stylized facts or first principles from mathematical finance can still be easily guaranteed.

-Signature originates from rough path theory pioneered by \cite{L:98} (see also the monograph by \cite{FH:14}), which has initially been developed to deal with controlled differential equations driven by rough signals in a pathwise way.
+The notion of signature of a path goes back to \cite{CHEN:57, CHEN:77} (see also \cite{M:54, F:81, S:88}) and plays a prominent role in the context of rough path theory, pioneered by \cite{L:98}.
+We also refer to the monographs by \cite{FV:10} and \cite{FH:14}.
+It has initially been developed to deal with controlled differential equations driven by rough signals in a pathwise way.
 Indeed, signature can be understood as an enhancement of the input signal with iterated integrals, which in turn allows to express the solution of the rough differential equation as a continuous map of the input signal enhanced in this way.

-More generally, the choice of the signature as feature map capturing the specific characteristics of the path, can be explained by a \emph{universal approximation theorem} (UAT) according to which continuous (with respect to a certain variation distance) functions of \emph{continuous} paths can be approximated by linear functionals of the time-extended signature.
-This result is however only proved for continuous paths and therefore leaves open the question of approximating continuous functions of the more general set of \emph{\cadlag}paths, which have particular relevance when it comes to financial modeling.
-Based on recent advances on the signature of \cadlag paths by \cite{FS:17} and by using appropriate topologies thereon, we here present two versions of UATs that solve this question.
+More generally, the choice of the signature as feature map capturing the specific characteristics of the path, can be explained by a \emph{universal approximation theorem} (UAT) according to which continuous (with respect to certain variation distances) functionals of \emph{continuous} paths can be approximated on compact sets of paths by linear functionals of the time-extended signature.
+This result is however only proved for continuous paths and therefore leaves open the question of approximating continuous functionals of the more general set of \emph{\cadlag}paths, which have particular relevance when it comes to financial modeling.
+Based on advances on the signature of \cadlag paths by \cite{FS:17} and using the Skorokhod-$J_1$-topology on (Lie group valued) \cadlag paths, we here present a UAT that solves this question.
+Firstly, we prove that continuous path functionals over the time interval $[0,1]$ can be uniformly approximated on compact sets of paths by linear functionals of the time-extended signature evaluated at the final time $1$.
+Secondly, we extend this result by considering functionals of the stopped paths, stopped at all deterministic times $t \in [0,1] $, which can thus be associated with \emph{non-anticipative} path-functionals (see Remark \ref{rem:non anticip path funct}).
+We then prove that the coefficients of the linear functionals do not depend on $t \in [0,1]$ but can be chosen uniformly in time.
+This is subject of Theorem \ref{th: UAT non antici}, our main result in the first part of the paper.